 How many National Merit students will OU sponsor?

-OU sponsors every National Merit Finalist who names OU as their college choice by April 24, 2012.
+OU sponsors every National Merit Finalist who names OU as their college choice by the April deadline.

 Is there an application to receive OU's National Merit scholarship?

 No, there is not an application for the National Merit Scholarship from OU.
-As long as you are named a Finalist and name OU as your college choice by April 24, 2012, you are guaranteed OU's National Merit scholarship package.
+As long as you are named a Finalist and name OU as your college choice by the April deadline, you are guaranteed OU's National Merit scholarship package.
 However, a student will need to apply for admission and be admitted to OU.
 The application deadline to OU is April 1.

 Do I have to fill out the FAFSA?
 (Free Application for Federal Student Aid)

 You are not required to complete the FAFSA to receive OU's National Merit Scholarship, but doing so can help to qualify you for additional funding based on your financial need.

 Do I have to complete the Scholarship Information Section in the application to OU?

 Yes, you must complete this portion to submit the application to OU.
 However, it is not required for OU's National Merit scholarship package, but we encourage you to complete the Scholarship Information Section.
 You may qualify for additional scholarships through this application.
 The deadline to be considered for additional scholarships is February 1.